 Residents live in towns set amid vast expanses of jungle, where you'll have the opportunity to work alongside fellow believers and community members who will warm your heart with their dedication and love.

 Teams going to Belize may go to one of several different community locations.
 Experience Mission works closely with The Family of God Church network.
 This network of churches expands throughout the entire country of Belize.
 There are many communities within the country that have a need and desire for teams to come.
-All trips will involve the following activities and housing arrangements will be similar.
-The churches will decide where the need is strongest in the Spring and we will notify your team leader then where your team will be serving.
+The churches will decide where the need is strongest and we will notify your team leader then where your team will be serving.

 Below is a basic schedule for the week, but we approach this with flexibility because our ultimate focus is on relationships.